About Transistor Pinouts， An electric circuit is a combination of different electrical devices. One of these electrical devices is the transistor.

 Regardless of the type of transistor, the method of connection is the same.
 The components needed for the connection include a 2N3906 Transistor, a 330-ohm Resistor, LED, Open Switch, and Dual DC Power Supply or 5 AA batteries.

-The connection starts with the connection of the +3V to the emitter of the transistor.
-You then connect the open switch to the base of the transistor and connect the LED to the base of the transistor.
-The open switch controls the transistor which in turn controls the LED.
+The connection starts from the Emitter, with the +3V connection.
+You then connect the open switch to the Base of the transistor and connect the LED to the base of the transistor.
+The open switch controls the transistor, which in turn controls the LED.